dr-matt-smith/unity-cookbook-2018-ch09-3danim-Private/__content.md

 9. Rotating the character's torso to aim a weapon

-10. XXXX - 3D GameKit XXXXX
+10. Importing Mixamo characters and animations

+11. Creating a game with the 3D Gamekit

 <!-- ******************************** -->